styled-components/styled-components/README.md

 ### Adapting based on props

-Let's create a button component that has a prop that `primary`, which can be set to `true`
+This is a button component that has a `primary` state.
+By setting `primary` to `true` when rendering it we adjust the background and text color.

 ```JSX
 import styled from 'styled-components';